updawg/Alpaca/README_DEVELOPERS.md

 Some of the above concerns/restrictions may be removed in the future if we can continue to reduce the code base and test it properly.

-## Concerns

-- When using GlideWrapper, any message send operations that result in a visual change will look weird.
-  - This affects the 'players 8' message (The message displayed is weird, workaround is to display above the head of the character).
-  - The color that we set for an indexed page in the stash might be rendered differently in Glide.
-    (Workaround: Use a color that is rendered the same in both Direct3D and Glide: Green).

 ## Tips for updating to a new version of Diablo II

 - Look at each of the library header files and see what types of functions they declare.
   You can find all of the offsets currently being used by Alpaca in their corresponding implementation files.
+  - You can also turn on some of the log printing messages in the Offset Retrieval functions, that way you can instantly see all of the offsets being used in the Alpaca.log.
-- Search for all references of GetOffsetByAddition and GetOffsetByProc.
+- Search for all references of the Offset Retrieval Functions (Located in Library.h).
   That should further assist with offsets that need to be updated.
 - Keep in mind that some offsets are constants and are not dynamically retrieved.
-- There are still offsets scattered around the code that haven't yet been consolidated into a centralized location (Install Functions, etc, Look for: mem_seek)
+- There are still offsets scattered around the code that haven't yet been consolidated into a centralized location (Install Functions, etc, Look for the Memory Class)
 - Even with all the offsets updated, there is probably going to be custom ASM code that you will need to write for the particular version you want to port for.

 and here are a few more tips:

-1. Upgrade AlpacaLauncher offsets to the new version
-2. Upgrade all DLL offsets to new version (D2Client.cpp/.h, Etc)
+1. Upgrade all DLL offsets to new version (D2Client.cpp/.h, Etc)
-3. Upgrade all "[Patch]" sections to new version
+1. Upgrade all "[Patch]" sections to new version
-4. Upgrade all "[Offset]" sections to the new versions
+1. Upgrade all "[Offset]" sections to the new versions
-4. Upgrade any remaining traces of independent offsets that may still exist in the code.
+1. Upgrade any remaining traces of independent offsets that may still exist in the code.

+## Observations

+- When using GlideWrapper, any message send operations that result in a visual change will look weird.
+  - This affects the 'players 8' message (The message displayed is weird, workaround is to display above the head of the character).
+  - The color that we set for an indexed page in the stash might be rendered differently in Glide.
+    (Workaround: Use a color that is rendered the same in both Direct3D and Glide: Green).

 Good Luck!